 The RECOVER Research Process

-RECOVER studies include adults, pregnant people, and children and their caregivers who participate at sites across the United States.
+RECOVER studies include adults, pregnant people, and children and their caregivers who participate at observational and clinical trial study sites across the United States.

 Learn more about PASC, including Long COVID (PDF, 627 KB)

 RECOVER research studies are expected to take place at more than 200 research sites across the country.
 Doing research in many different places—and including people from all races and ethnic groups, genders, and ages—helps us learn about how the symptoms of Long COVID affect everyone.
 This way, what we learn will reflect the diverse experiences of people across the country.